Additive functionals of Harmonic samples: the conditioned Dickman regime: Preliminaries

 \subsection{The Dickman distribution}

 The Dickman distribution $\mathscr{D}$ was introduced in the seminal work of Dickman~\cite{Dickman1930}, arising in the study of the largest prime factor of integers.
-It is a probability distribution supported on~$[0,\infty)$, whose density is proportional to the classical Dickman function~$\rho$.
-The latter is defined as the unique continuous solution to the delay differential equation
+It is a probability distribution supported on~$[0,\infty)$, whose density is given by $e^{-\gamma}\rho$, where $\gamma$ denotes the Euler-Mascheroni constant and $\rho$ is the classical Dickman function.
+The function $\rho$ is defined as the unique continuous solution to the delay differential equation